General Relativity (book)

-General Relativity is a graduate textbook and reference on Albert Einstein's general theory of relativity written by the gravitational physicist Robert Wald.
+General Relativity is a graduate textbook and reference written by the gravitational physicist Robert Wald.
+It provides a mathematically rigorous and thorough introduction to Albert Einstein's general theory of relativity.

 Overview

-Published by the University of Chicago Press in 1984, the book, of almost 500 pages, covers many aspects of the general theory of relativity.
-It is divided into two parts.
-Part I covers the fundamentals of the subject and Part II the more advanced topics such as causal structure, and quantum effects.
+Published by the University of Chicago Press in 1984, the book of almost 500 pages covers many aspects of the theory of General Relativity.
+It is divided into two parts: Part I covers the fundamentals of the subject, and Part II covers more advanced topics such as causal structure, and quantum effects.
 The book uses the abstract index notation for tensors.
-It treats spinors, the variational-principle formulation, the initial-value formulation, (exact) gravitational waves, singularities, Penrose diagrams, Hawking radiation, and black-hole thermodynamics.
+It covers spinors, the variational-principle formulation, the initial-value formulation, (exact) gravitational waves, singularities, Penrose diagrams, Hawking radiation, and black-hole thermodynamics.

 It is aimed at beginning graduate students and researchers.
-To this end, most of the materials in Part I is geared towards an introductory course on the subject while Part II covers a wide range of advanced topics for a second term or further study.
-The essential mathematical methods for the formulation of general relativity are presented in Chapters 2 and 3 while more advanced techniques are discussed in Appendices A to C. Wald believes that this is the best way forward because putting all the mathematical techniques at the beginning of the book would prove to be a major obstruction for students while developing these mathematical tools as they get used would mean they are too scattered to be useful.
-While the Hamiltonian formalism is often presented in conjunction with the initial-value formulation, Wald's coverage of the latter is independent of the former, which is thus relegated to the appendix, alongside the Lagrangian formalism.
+To this end, most of the material in Part I is geared towards an introductory course on the subject, while Part II covers a wide range of advanced topics for a second term or further study.
+The essential mathematical methods for the formulation of general relativity are presented in Chapters 2 and 3, while more advanced techniques are discussed in Appendices A to C. Wald believes that this is the best way forward because putting all the mathematical techniques at the beginning of the book would prove to be a major obstruction for students, while developing these mathematical tools as they get used would mean they are too scattered to be useful.
+While the Hamiltonian formalism is often presented in conjunction with the initial-value formulation, Wald covers these topics independently, with Hamiltonian relegated to the appendix, alongside the Lagrangian formalism.